esciencecenter-digital-skills/lesson-model-coupling/README.md

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)

-This repository generates the corresponding lesson website from [The Carpentries](https://carpentries.org/) repertoire of lessons.

 ## Contributing
 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.